Sukkot, Shemini Atzeret & Simchat Torah

 Shemini Atzeret: The Sukkah and Four Species are no longer our focus.
 Teffilat Geshem, the prayer for rain is recited on Shemini Atzeret requesting that rain and sustenance be sufficient and timed in a way that is conducive to our prosperity.
 Yizkor, the prayer which remembers our departed relatives is also recited.

 Simchat Torah Celebration: The last day of the holiday celebrates the completion of the annual Torah reading cycle.
 In the synagogue, this is marked with intensive songs and dancing with the community's Torah scrolls.
 In Israel, the special prayers of Shemini Atzeret and celebrations of Simchat Torah are fused into one day.

-The Hebrew word Sukkah teaches the valid arrangements available for the Sukkah's walls through the very shape of its lettetrs.
-It can be four walled, three walled or two and a partial wall.
+The Hebrew word Sukkah teaches the valid arrangements available for the Sukkah's walls through the very shape of its letters.
+It can be four-walled, three-walled or two, and a partial wall.